cheuktingli/psitip/README.rst

 - **Real variables** are declared as :code:`a = real("a")`.
 The return value is an :code:`Expr` object (expression).

 - Expressions can be added and subtracted with each other, and multiplied and divided by scalars, e.g. :code:`I(X + Y & Z) * 3 - a * 4`.

- - Expressions CANNOT be multiplied with each other. :code:`H(X) * H(Y)` is invalid.

- - While Psitip can handle affine expressions like :code:`H(X) + 1` (i.e., adding or subtracting a constant), affine expressions are highly unrecommended as they are prone to numerical error in the solver.
+ - While Psitip can handle affine expressions like :code:`H(X) + 1` (i.e., adding or subtracting a constant), affine expressions are unrecommended as they are prone to numerical error in the solver.

+ - While expressions can be multiplied and divided by each other (e.g. :code:`H(X) * H(Y)`), most symbolic capabilities are limited to linear and affine expressions. **Numerical only:** non-affine expressions can be used in concrete models, and support automated gradient for numerical optimization tasks, but do not support most symbolic capabilities for automated deduction.

+ - We can take power (e.g. :code:`H(X) ** H(Y)`) and logarithm (using the :code:`elog` function, e.g. :code:`elog(H(X) + H(Y))`) of expressions. **Numerical only:** non-affine expressions can be used in concrete models, and support automated gradient for numerical optimization tasks, but do not support most symbolic capabilities for automated deduction.

 - When two expressions are compared (using :code:`<=`, :code:`>=` or :code:`==`), the return value is a :code:`Region` object (not a :code:`bool`).
 The :code:`Region` object represents the set of distributions where the condition is satisfied.
 E.g. :code:`I(X & Y) == 0`, :code:`H(X | Y) <= H(Z) + a`.

- - While Psitip can handle general affine and half-space constraints like :code:`H(X) <= 1` (i.e., comparing an expression with a nonzero constant, or comparing affine expressions), they are highly unrecommended as they are prone to numerical error in the solver.
+ - While Psitip can handle general affine and half-space constraints like :code:`H(X) <= 1` (i.e., comparing an expression with a nonzero constant, or comparing affine expressions), they are unrecommended as they are prone to numerical error in the solver.

- - While Psitip can handle strict inequalities like :code:`H(X) > H(Y)`, strict inequalities are highly unrecommended as they are prone to numerical error in the solver.
+ - While Psitip can handle strict inequalities like :code:`H(X) > H(Y)`, strict inequalities are unrecommended as they are prone to numerical error in the solver.

 - The **intersection** of two regions (i.e., the region where the conditions in both regions are satisfied) can be obtained using the ":code:`&`" operator.
 E.g. :code:`(I(X & Y) == 0) & (H(X | Y) <= H(Z) + a)`.